Create visualizations with your data in JMP and share your analyses or data as posts in

 Create or Delete a Space

-JMP Live administrators can create or delete spaces, or they can give a user permission to manage all spaces in JMP Live.
-In this case, you see an Admin page where you can create or delete spaces.
+If you have administrative permission on all spaces in JMP Live, you see an Admin page where you can create or delete spaces.

 Create a Space